 When you go in for the test you are asked questions about your medical history after which you have to lie on a table with your feet placed in stirrups.
 A speculum is inserted into your vagina in order to widen the opening.
 The doctor then takes a swab to collect a sample of cells and then places the cells in a liquid substance.
 After this is over, your sample is tested in a lab and your results are made available to you in a few days.
 While you may feel some discomfort during the test, there is no lasting soreness or pain.

 If the test is negative, it indicates that there are no abnormal cells in your cervix and you can return for another routine pap smear in three to five years.
-If the test is positive, it indicates that abnormal cells have been detected.
-It does not necessarily mean that said cells are cancerous, but it does mean that your doctor will prescribe further tests to determine the nature of the abnormal cells.
+If the test is positive, Further tests might include tests such as a colonoscopy.
+Cell abnormalities, however, are often caused due to inflammation, so it is not necessarily an indicator of the development of precancerous cells.
+HPV tests are often conducted at the same time as a pap smear, as it is extremely common for sexually active adults to contract the STD.

 There are no negative effects of getting a pap smear.
 Women under the age of 21 are recommended not to get pap smears as it could delay the detection of cancer or HPV.
 There is no soreness or pain after the test procedure is completed, so you can get back to your daily activities immediately after.